 - Snapping, being irritable or passive aggressive.
 Or, worse still, shouting, over-reacting or blowing instead of being able to have a calm, mature discussion / conversation.

 - Regularly moaning or criticising your partner, picking up on pretty-much every single thing.
+And not being able to let things go.
 Or, constantly moaning about your partner to other people!
 (Is there really any need?)

 - Nagging, lecturing or pleading with your partner to try to get your own way.
 (Yes, maybe you like to think you wear the pants in the relationship, but this should naturally be the dynamics – you shouldn’t be forcing it unfairly!
 It will only wear your partner down and comes across as too controlling!)